PauseAI/pauseai-website/src/posts/organizing-a-protest.md

 ## After the protest

+### Have some drinks

+Protests are not just about sending a message, it's also about building a community.
+Having drinks afterwards really solidifies the bonding experience, and it's a fun way to celebrate!

 ### Gather pictures and videos

 Ask all participants to send you their pictures and videos.
+Create a nicely edited video of the protst

 ### Share your story